-The stochastic block model (SBM) is a foundational theoretical model for random graphs \cite{karrer2011stochastic,peixoto_nonpar,Hoff2002,nowicki_snijders} and has also found practical use in community detection \cite{mariadassou2010,newman2003structure}.
-The model lays out a concise formulation for dependency structures within and across communities in networks, but does not typically model \textit{global} characteristics.
-Though some methods discern but do not statistically model \textit{background} (unclustered) nodes \cite{palowitch_continuous,wilson_essc,dewaskar2020finding}, few existing models explicitly account for \textit{community-wise} noise even though it is useful in many applications.
+The stochastic block model (SBM) is a theoretical model for random graphs \cite{karrer2011stochastic,peixoto_nonpar,Hoff2002,nowicki_snijders}; it has also found practical use in community detection \cite{mariadassou2010,newman2003structure}.
+The model lays out a concise formulation for dependency structures within and across communities, but does not model \textit{global} characteristics.
+Though some methods discern \textit{background} (unclustered) nodes \cite{palowitch_continuous,wilson_essc,dewaskar2020finding}, few existing models explicitly account for \textit{community-wise} noise even though it may be useful.
 We develop a model for multilayer weighted graphs that explicitly accounts for (1) global noise present between differing communities, and (2) dependency structure across layers within communities.
-We refer to this model and its associated estimation algorithm as the (multivariate Gaussian) \textit{Stochastic Block (with) Ambient Noise Model} (\texttt{SBANM}) for the rest of this manuscript.
+We call this model and its associated estimation algorithm as the (multivariate Gaussian) \textit{Stochastic Block (with) Ambient Noise Model} (\texttt{SBANM}).

-Our main contribution is a novel method that jointly finds clusters in a multilayer weighted network and also classifies \textit{what} \textit{types} of these clusters, namely (local) signal or (global) noise, these are.
-We propose a method that discovers, categorizes, and estimates the associated parameters of these communities.
-We focus on developing a model as well as its method of inference, which is useful as many existing multilayer SBM analyses assume known parameters \cite{wang2019joint,mayya2019mutual}.
-In the primary case study (Section \ref{sec:results_PNC}), we use \texttt{SBANM} to find clusters of diagnostic subgroups of patients judged by similarity measures of their psychopathology symptoms
+We develop a novel method that jointly finds clusters in a multilayer weighted network and classifies the \textit{types} of these clusters, namely whether they are (local) signal or (global) noise.
+We propose a model that discovers and categorizes these communities.
+We also develop its method of inference, which is additionally useful as many existing multilayer SBM analyses assume known parameters \cite{wang2019joint,mayya2019mutual}.
+In the primary case study (Section \ref{sec:results_PNC}), we use \texttt{SBANM} to find clusters of diagnostic subgroups of patients judged by similarity measures of their psychopathology symptoms.